Student Emergency Funds

 What Happens After I Apply?

-Your eligibility will be determined after review of your current financial aid account and the financial aid programs you have received.
-Your account will be reviewed based upon your unmet need as calculated by Student Financial Aid, and if you have utilized all your financial aid options that are available to you.
+Your eligibility will be determined after a review of your student account and the financial aid programs you have received.
+This review will assess whether you have fully utilized all financial aid options available to you, including Federal Direct Student Loans.
+If you have not exhausted your other aid options, you may be ineligible for emergency funds.

 Financial Management Help